-Element Maintenance Items can be used with Business Processes to capture problems, changes, issues, tasks, events and decision that affect an individual Activities or whole Processes.
+Element Maintenance Items can be used with Business Processes to capture features, changes, documents, issues, defects and tasks that affect individual Activities or whole Processes.

 Root Cause Analysis

 Enterprise Architect has a number of tools that can assist with Root Cause Analysis, allowing the context of the problem to be identified and the analysis of the causes to be modeled.
 One or more Issue elements can be used to describe the Problem Statement in detail, including the context of the problem, which might be business or technology processes or application components or hardware.